Social Housing Assistance Policy for Registrable Persons

 - It is likely that the provision of social housing will:

-- cause nuisance and annoyance, and/or
+- cause antisocial behaviour, and/or

 - present an unacceptable risk of harm to the client, to other occupants of the building where the client is located or to neighbours.